Constraining spontaneous black hole scalarization in scalar-tensor-Gauss-Bonnet theories with current gravitational-wave data: Gravitational-wave constraints

-Unlike the inspiral, much less is known about the merger and ringdown stages of a binary in STGB gravity; or any scalar-tensor theory, for that matter (but see Refs.~\cite{Carson:2020ter, Witek:2018dmd, Witek:2020uzz, Silva:2020omi, East:2020hgw, East:2021bqk, Doneva:2022byd, Okounkova:2017yby, Okounkova:2019dfo, Okounkova:2019zjf, Okounkova:2020rqw, Bonilla:2022dyt} for recent progress).
-Nonetheless, we can proceed in the absence of such information by setting the high-frequency cutoff $f_\text{high}$ in Eq.~\eqref{eq:gw_likelihood} equal to the maximum frequency of the inspiral stage (defined in Eq.~(5.8) of Ref.~\cite{Pratten:2020fqn}); thereby excluding the merger and ringdown portions of the signal from our analysis.
-As for the low-frequency cutoff, we will generally set ${f_\text{low} = 20~\text{Hz}}$, except when data quality considerations require a different value (see Sec.~\ref{sec:gw_prior} below).
+Unlike the inspiral, much less is known about the merger and ringdown stages of a binary in STGB gravity, or any scalar-tensor theory, for that matter (but see Refs.~\cite{Carson:2020ter, Witek:2018dmd, Witek:2020uzz, Silva:2020omi, East:2020hgw, East:2021bqk, Doneva:2022byd, Okounkova:2017yby, Okounkova:2019dfo, Okounkova:2019zjf, Okounkova:2020rqw, Bonilla:2022dyt} for recent progress).
+Nonetheless, we can proceed in the absence of such information by setting the high-frequency cutoff $f_\text{high}$ in Eq.~\eqref{eq:gw_likelihood} equal to the maximum frequency of the inspiral stage [defined in Eq.~(5.8) of Ref.~\cite{Pratten:2020fqn}], thereby excluding the merger and ringdown portions of the signal from our analysis.
+Discarding information in this manner naturally comes at the cost of precision, but because the effects of scalar radiation are more pronounced during the early stages of the inspiral [observe that Eq.~\eqref{eq:gw_waveform_correction_term} is larger at lower frequencies], we do not expect our constraints to change dramatically when a full inspiral-merger-ringdown analysis becomes possible.
+As for the low-frequency cutoff, we will generally set ${f_\text{low} = 20~\text{Hz}}$, except when data quality considerations require a different value (see~Sec.~\ref{sec:gw_prior}~below).